Ziggiphase001/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that removes all files not dir with js extension in the current folder and its subfolder Script that counts numbers of dir including hidden ones in the current dir Script that displays the first 10 lines of a file with specifications
+Script that removes all files not dir with js extension in the current folder and its subfolder Script that counts numbers of dir including hidden ones in the current dir Script that displays the first 10 lines of a file with specifications Script takes a list as input and prints contents that appear once